hydrastro/sadbot/README.md

 ```

 ### NixOS
-If you use NixOS, you can easily build the project using the `default.nix` file:
+If you use NixOS you can easily build the project using the `default.nix` file:
 ```sh
 nix-build
 ```